Pride Week 2021

 A year later, activists in other cities were thinking of ways to make the anniversary.
 During the 1970s various groups began to observe Pride Day, on weekends in June.
 Today, the holiday is celebrated as the anniversary of the modern movement for the human rights of gay, lesbian, bisexual and transgender people.

 University campuses vary widely in whether, how, and when they organize LGBT Pride observances.
-Here at Mason, Pride Week takes place in early April (close to the end of Spring semester, but prior to June when many students are off campus for the summer).
+Here at Mason, Pride Week takes place in late March / early April (close to the end of Spring semester, but prior to June when many students are off campus for the summer).
 Our activities include speakers and performers, panel discussions, dances, poetry readings and open mic events, and our annual Drag Show.